Kachachan/LibreEHR/INSTALL.md

 The cloned repository should be moved into the root folder of the webserver you are using.
 For WAMP, you should put the 'LibreEHR' folder into `\wamp\www\`.
 For XAMPP, you should put the `LibreEHR` folder into `\XAMPP\htdocs\`.

-Point your web-browser to the LibreEHR Setup script at localhost/libreEHR/setup.php.
+Point your web-browser to the LibreEHR Setup script.
+Do this by typing `localhost/libreEHR/setup.php` into the URL bar.
+A setup script will pop up.

-Leave the "Site ID:" as default and press continue.
+On the first page, Leave the "Site ID:" as default and press continue.

 ![First Step](./Documentation/1_Installing/images/windows_installation/Step_1.png)

-Make sure that there are no undefined index errors.
+On the second page, make sure that there are no undefined index errors.
 If there are any, make sure that you changed the php.ini file and have the correct version of XAMPP or WAMP.
+Press continue.

 ![Second Step](./Documentation/1_Installing/images/windows_installation/Step_2.png)